 All candidates who are required to register a campaign must select either the full or mini reporting option.
 The choice is guided by the amount of money a candidate intends to raise and spend on the campaign.
-Regardless of which option outlined below is chosen, all candidates and political committees must keep accurate, detailed records and make these records available for public inspection during the eight days preceding the primary, general or special election in which they're participating.
+Regardless of which option outlined below is chosen, all candidates and political committees must keep accurate, detailed records and be prepared to receive requests to make these records available for public inspection during the 10 days preceding the primary, general or special election in which they're participating.

 State or local contribution limits apply, but there is no cap on how much a candidate may raise and spend overall.
 Frequent, detailed reports of the contributions they received and made are required.